 Personal Retirement Bond (PRB)

-A Personal Retirement Bond (PRB) is a single premium pension contract set up by a member of an employer sponsored pension scheme for their benefit on leaving the scheme.
-The value of their fund on leaving the company pension scheme is invested in the bond in their name.
+A Personal Retirement Bond (PRB) is a single premium pension contract set up by a former member of an employer-sponsored occupational pension scheme for their benefit on leaving the scheme.
+The value of their fund on leaving the company pension scheme is invested in the PRB in their own name.
 It is then an individual / personal contract between the holder and the pension provider.
-On retirement the holder of the bond can use the proceeds of the PRB to provide retirement benefits.
+On retirement, the holder of the bond can use the proceeds of the PRB to provide their retirement benefits.

-On retirement, the bondholder is entitled to the same options with their fund as they had under their previous employers’ pension scheme.
-It is usually permissible to retire from a PRB at age 50 years and onwards subject to Revenue rules.
+On retirement, the bondholder is entitled to the same options with their fund as they had under their previous employer’s pension scheme.
+It is usually permissible to retire from a PRB at the age of 50 years and onwards subject to Revenue rules.

 For more information please refer to our PRB summary sheet or contact your Financial Advisor.